OGRECave/ogre/Docs/src/instancing.md

 @snippet Samples/Media/materials/programs/HLSL_Cg/VTFInstancing.cg world_pos

+See `material Examples/Instancing/VTF` for an example on how to write the vertex shader and setup the material.
+Files:
+ - VTFInstancing.material
+ - VTFInstancing.vert (GLSL)
+ - VTFInstancing.cg (Cg, also works with HLSL)

 ## HW VTF {#InstancingTechniquesHWVTF}

 This is the same technique as VTF; but implemented through hardware instancing.
 It is probably one of the best and most flexible techniques.

 The vertex shader has to be slightly different from SW VTF version.
-See `material Examples/Instancing/HW_VTF` for an example on how to write the vertex shader and setup the material.
-Files:
- - HW\_VTFInstancing.material
- - HW\_VTFInstancing.vert (GLSL)
- - HW\_VTFInstancing.cg (Cg, works with HLSL)

 Texture unit example:
 ```